andrewufrank/dainoSite/Blog/002layout.md

 Rules for the YAML header are strict.
 After the keyword follows a colon and then a text.
 This text MUST NOT contain a colon (":") or set in quotes (single or double).

+To have a line break add two blanks
+second line
+third line.
+Unfortunately this is not easily visible
+and pandoc markdown specific (adding a "\" at end of line does not help!).

 A formatted list:
 - first